InternetOfPeers/hedera-proto-explorer/README.md

 IMPORTANT ASSUMPTION: this procedure does not verify the signatures associated to the tx, nor that the downloaded record file and corresponding txs hashes!
 If you want to query a verified data source, use your own mirror node to download and verify the signatures associated to the record file.

-You need to configure [AWS CLI](https://aws.amazon.com/cli/) with your credentials for this tool to work correctly; it downloads files from AWS S3.
+To get all the information you need to configure [AWS CLI](https://aws.amazon.com/cli/) with your credentials for this tool to work correctly; it downloads files from AWS S3.

+Alternatively, you can download the (alpha and deprecated) state proofs from the mirror node, and get the record stream elements from there.
+Note that if a transaction generates child transactions, this method will only allow you to decode information for the parent transaction.
+Also keep in mind that state proofs will be removed soon, so don't rely on this script method too much ;)

-## How to get transactions details via script
+## How to get transactions details via AWS S3

 The script support both *human-friendly* (i.e., 0.0.513587@1714079813.090631706) and mirror node (i.e., 0.0.513587-1714079813-090631706) transaction ID format.